NYS Comprehensive Emergency Management Plan (CEMP)

 Please visit MitigateNY, New York State's hazard mitigation planning platform and home for the 2023 New York State Hazard Mitigation Plan.
 2019 Hazard Mitigation Plan (2019 SHMP) and planning website.

-And please see the document below for State's Non-Natural Hazard Mitigation Annex, currently in progress of update.
+And please see the document below for State's Non-Natural Hazard Mitigation Annex.

 Response and Short-Term Recovery Plan